soubhatt/soubhatt/README.md

 ### 📝 Certifications

 - 🏅 **Red Hat Certified Engineer (RHCE)**
-- (Add any other certifications here)

 ---

 ### 📫 Connect with Me

 - 💼 [LinkedIn](https://www.linkedin.com/in/souvik-bhattacharya-561909195/)
-- ✉️ (Add your email if you want)

 ---